resque/resque-pool/README.md

 `resque-pool.yml` or `config/resque-pool.yml`.
 To use resque-pool, require its rake tasks in your rake file, and call the resque:pool task.

+The YAML file supports both using root level defaults as well as environment specific overrides.
 For example, to use resque-pool with rails, in `config/resque-pool.yml`:

     foo: 1
     bar: 2
     "foo,bar,baz": 4

+    production:
+      "foo,bar,baz": 10

 and in `lib/tasks/resque.rake`: